Kevt-t/Milestone/README.md

 - [X] Add a toggle that will allow user toggle videos auto-play on or off
 - [X] Add a dropbox box that allows users to select different categories of videos

+Next Level Flex
+- [X] Target level 12 indicators on the concept rubric
+- [X] Style the background color of your page with an image that compliments the video
+- [] Add emoji to the summary for the title of the video